alankurc/eset-challenge/Readme.md

 # ESET | Challenge
-> This challenge consists in the creation an app to create, search and see the employees for a company.
+> This challenge consists in the creation of an app to create, search and see the employees for a company.
 Also I build a responsive newsletter with cross platform compatibility.

 ## 🖥 Installation